postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/adding-api-elements.md

 1. Select **Generate Collection**.

 The collection displays on your API's overview and under your API in the sidebar.
 To view documentation for the collection, expand the collection and select **View full documentation**.

+> You can also generate a collection when you import an API.
+For more information, see [importing an API](/docs/designing-and-developing-your-api/importing-an-api/).

 ## Adding an environment